18F/handbook/_pages/performance-management/performance-management-supervisor-resources.md

 #### Verifying your direct reports

-**FY19 Audit:** In preparation for the FY19 End-of-Year Employee Performance Review Cycle, please conduct an audit of your Direct Reports in HR Links by following the instructions in the [FY19 Direct Report Audit Survey](https://forms.gle/oLJJcZ4Cf3DdUGHy8).

-All supervisors should complete the FY19 audit by **COB September 24th**, so please fill out the above survey if you have not yet.

 **FY20 Audit:** Once the TTS reorg has been completed, the Performance Management team will communicate to Supervisors to do a new audit of their Direct Reports in HR Links by following the instructions in the [FY20 Direct Report Audit Survey](https://forms.gle/oLtit3o2MLsSUonx5).

+In preparation for the FY20 End-of-Year Employee Performance Review Cycle, please conduct an audit of your Direct Reports in HR Links by following the instructions in the FY20 Direct Report Audit Survey.

+All supervisors should complete the FY20 audit by COB September 24th, so please fill out the above survey if you have not yet.

 #### 1 on 1 performance discussion